dpearson/data-structures/README.md

 	make

-to build the test cases.
-No library is currently built.
+to build the test cases and a static library, `libstructs.a`.

 ### Running tests ###